mandryd/K3_12864_Mount/readme.md

 </TABLE>

  - Notes
+	 - Don't forget to account for your material shrinkage.
 	 - There is a small support piece on the lid
 	 - Glue in the [a]_mini12864_case_front_accent.stl into mini12864_case_front.stl before pressing in the heat sets.
 	 - m3x8 to mount the clamps to the lid.
 Recommend button heads if using the underneath mounting clamps.